Last updated on August 28th, 2018 by Garrick Dee

-One of the toughest areas to shave man or woman is the pubic area.
+One of the toughest areas to shave for a man or woman is the pubic area.

-It’s one of the most sensitive areas that need special care to shave well.
+It’s one of our body’s most sensitive areas that needs careful attention.

 In the perfect world, you can just go a salon and have it waxed but that costs a lot of money.

 Shaving is a cheaper alternative.
 However, doing it wrong will result of a lot of blood loss and discomfort.

 For women it’s not as simple shaving armpit or leg hair.
 There’s a little more nuance to shaving in this area.

 This area is highly sensitive and using the wrong product may affect the Vagina pH and can lead to infections.

 So please take time to read these tips before you grab a blade and shave down under.